The 25 Most Important Social Media Marketing Metrics

 - Do these leads turn into high-value customers or low-value customers?

 - How do you count a “lead”?
 Is an email subscriber a lead… or do you want someone to download a white paper or sign up for a webinar to be considered a lead?

 Those four metrics conclude the business side of social media metrics.
 Depending on which ones you decide to track, you might already have more than twenty metrics.

 It’s also quite possible that you’ll want to break these metrics into a separate report for certain people at your company (typically, the C-Suite and financial folks, and your marketing manager).

 Do people like your Facebook posts?
 Retweet your tweets?
 Share your Instagram photos?
 All those are measures of engagement.

 The engagement was the number one objective of social media marketing for the marketers Ascend2 surveyed, so we’re putting it first here for marketing-related metrics.

-To compare your own engagement rates, here are the average engagement rates on different social media platforms, broken down by industry:
+To compare your own engagement rates, here are the average social media engagement rates broken down by industry:

 Engagement could also be considered a content metric, rather than marketing goals metric.
 But because we’re referring to this as more of an overall measurement of how your audience reacts to everything you post (as opposed to the engagement rate of individual posts), and because engagement is such a primary concern for marketers, we’re including this metric here.

 You may also want to track the engagement rates of your competitors, influencers you partner with, or websites/publishers/other organizations you partner with or advertise with.
 You might even break them down by the social media platform.